Programming-Chaos/evolvedTD/README.md

 Checking out a reference, i.e. a branch name or a commit hash, will update the local files such that they match their state at the given reference.
-If `git status` indicates you have modified files (use `git diff` to see the differences), then you'll either want to commit them, or if you're not quite ready to do so, you can [stash][] them away for later using `git stash`.
+If `git status` indicates we have modified files (use `git diff` to see the differences), then we'll either want to commit them, or if we're not quite ready to do so, we can [stash][] them away for later using `git stash`.

-> Use `git status -sb` to quickly see your current branch and changes
+> Use `git status -sb` to quickly see the current branch and changes

 Whenever we start a new branch, unless another line of development makes more sense, we should branch" it off `master`, which just means